JahnaviUP/EyeWorld-Django/README.md

 When deploying, Heroku Postgres was used as the server database, Gunicorn and Whitenoise was set up to host all the static files.

+## Major Technologies

+The major technologies used in this project is python, javascript, Django Rest framework, bootstrap, MVT Architecture, OAuth, Design patterns, CSS, bootstrap, etc.

 ## Installation

 Follow the below instructions to clone this project